 I am not British resident, do you work with non-UK clients to register a company?
 Many of our clients are not British or do not live in the United Kingdom, we accept all nationalities.
-You may visit our office in London (we strongly suggest it to all of our non-UK based customers), but it is not necessary, and you do not need to be in the Great Britain in person to register a new limited company here.
+You may visit our office in London (we strongly suggest it to all of our non-UK based customers), but it is not necessary, and you do not need to be in the Great Britain in person to incorporate a new limited company here.

 We provide the reasonable and budgeted private company registration, ready-made companies, bookkeeping & accounting, tax planning, tax filing and a wide range of corporate services.
 We also provide registered office addresses in different locations throughout the United Kingdom, and we are also offering assistance with the opening of bank accounts for our overseas customers.

-Since Coddan Formations Agency is always searching for new ways to improve our service to customers, we are proud to announce that we now have a similar e-filing method for new companies in the Republic of Ireland, which will allow us to reduce the period of time it takes to incorporate new Irish entities by 50%.
+Since Coddan is always searching for new ways to improve our service to customers, we are proud to announce that we now have a similar e-filing method for new companies in the Republic of Ireland, which will allow us to reduce the period of time it takes to incorporate new Irish entities by 50%.

 The Companies Registration Office (CRO) in Ireland recognises our company as one of the few providers of the CRODisk scheme, which was originally developed by the CRO with the purpose of minimising incorporation time and creating a more cost-effective option for registering a private company.

 We have great, strong business relationships with the top of UK & offshore-located banks and all the experience to help you with the process of opening a corporate bank account in the UK or offshore uncomplicated.
 Not only our consultants are competitive and professional, all of them have successful experience to open corporate and private accounts for non-UK domiciled customers and businesses.
 They knew the most frustrations involved and working very hard to make things as simplified as possible.